bchung8/Splunk-Monitoring/README.md

 ### Developing Monitoring Solution

 As a SOC analyst, these logs must be interpreted to determine which data fields are most important to monitor.
+A quick analysis of the logs reveals the important fields to examine are the following:
+- signature_id
+- signature
+- user
+- status
+- severity

+To begin it is critical to be able to identify signatures and associate them with the corresponding signature ID as a resource to refer to.
+(Screenshots/Windows_Typical_Logs/Win_Report_Signature_ID_Name)